SaiSwaroopMishra/VSD-Physical-Design-Workshop/README.md

 ### SPICE Simulations (pre-layout)
 - SPICE deck / netlisting
-- ngspice intro with simulation commands (source, run, setplot, display, plot...)
+- ngspice intro with simulation commands (source, run, setplot, display, plot)
-- static behaviour evaluation (example of CMOS INV robustness)
+- Static behaviour evaluation (example of CMOS INV robustness)
- 1. switching thereshold (*Vm*)
+ 1. Switching thereshold (Vm)
-- dynamic behaviour evaluation
+- Dynamic behaviour evaluation
- 2. propagation delay (rise and fall)
+ 2. Propagation delay (rise and fall)

 ### Art of Layout - Euler´s path and stick diagram
-- pull-up + pull-down networks (concept introduced by building a complex logic circuit with 6 inputs and 1 output).
-- pre-layout SPICE simulations (we can use virtual machine or cygdrive on windows for ngspice and MAGIC)
+- Pull-up + Pull-down networks
+- Pre-layout SPICE simulations
-- discussion of stick diagram only vs using Euler´s path.
+- Layout design only using stick diagram as well as using Euler´s path, then stick diagram.
- * stick only needs lots of contacts/metal connections and diffusion breaks;
+- Without using Euler's path there will be lots of diffusion breaks and contacts.
+And it may lead to lot's of confusion.
- * with Euler´s path is the best option.
+- Euler's path is best method for a error free stick diagram.
 - Euler´s path is the first step to input gate re-order (that is an optimization for stick diagram).
- * PMOS + NMOS network graphs (numbering nodes and edges as transistor labels).
-- Do stick diagram with gates re-ordered.
-- Abstract level layout can be done using optimized stick diagram.

 ### CMOS Fabrication Process